 Tip 4 – Review and Test

-Perform load tests and user-based browsing tests to make sure your site is ready for any expected (and unexpected) traffic spikes.
+Run perform load tests and user-based browsing tests to make sure your site is ready for any expected (and unexpected) traffic spikes.
 Performance tests and implementation can be a test and tune process.
 We’ve worked with merchants with complicated, and not so complicated, infrastructures.
 It can take time to locate the cause of issues and bottlenecks.
 Sometimes “simple” tasks can cause hiccups that take time to diagnose and find the ideal configuration.
-Performance tests should be conducted long before the holidays to be successful and in place before the traffic picks up.
-However, even during a busy season, it’s possible to run tests and fine-tune efforts.
+Performance tests need to be conducted long before the holidays to be successful and in place before the traffic picks up.